tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 (i) References to specific companies and platforms in the Economic paper are for general reference and/or comparison purposes only.
 The use of the name of the enterprise or platforms and registered trademarks does not signify affiliation or endorsement of the party concerned.

 (j) Where you wish to or have purchased any Token, the Tokens are not to be construed, interpreted, classified or treated as: (a) any kind of currency other than cryptocurrency; (b) debentures, stocks or shares issued by any entity; (c) rights, options or derivatives in respect of such debentures, stocks or shares; (d) rights under a contract for differences or under any other contract with the purpose or pretended purpose to secure a profit or avoid a loss; or (e) units or derivatives in a collective investment scheme or business trust, or any other type of securities.

+(k) If the materials on Tokamak Network other than the Economic paper conflict with it, the Economic paper should take priority.

 ### 8.1.2.
 Restrictions on Distribution and Dissemination